 How a dismissive avoidant ex reacts when you reach out after no contact

-Dismissive avoidants often don’t respond at all.
 When you go no contact, a dismissive avoidant ex suppresses all their thoughts and feelings of you.
-They may be aware that you are ignoring them but choses to suppress all feelings about it.
+They may be aware that you are ignoring them but choose to suppress all feelings about it.
 When you reach out after 30-days of no contact, you find that you’ve been emotionally shut out.
-You wonder why your avoidant ex is ignoring you.
 All that is left is coldness.
-Some dismissive avoidants respond to tell you they are comfortable with things remaining as they are; with no contact.
+Some dismissive avoidants respond to tell you they are comfortable with things remaining as they are – with no contact.
 Ouch!

 The percentage of dismissives who respond after no contact is very minimal.